If you’re visiting for our Open Day on Saturday 22 June, why not make a weekend of it?

 Here are our suggestions to help you make the most of your weekend in Bradford:

 If you arrive in Bradford hungry and keen to unwind, Sunbridge Wells is the place to go.

 This unique food and drink experience lives within historic tunnels in the city centre.
 It offers a selection of places to eat and drink, and also features several quirky, independent shops.

 Or…fancy a curry?
 Bradford has dominated the Curry Capital of Britain awards in recent years.
 The city is home to over one hundred Asian and Indian restaurants.
-Bharat and Mumtaz are highly-rated, and MyLahore, which is two minutes from campus, is a big favourite with our staff and students.
+Akbar’s and Mumtaz are highly-rated, and MyLahore, which is two minutes from campus, is a big favourite with our staff and students.

 If you arrive early enough, you could catch an evening show at Bradford’s legendary Alhambra Theatre.

 We’d never recommend attending an Open Day on an empty stomach.
 With so much to get involved in, a hearty breakfast is essential.

 Open Day, 9:00 – 15:00

-The Open Days get underway at 9:30.
+The Open Day gets underway at 9:00am.
 We recommend you start in the Great Hall for our Welcome Talks which start at 9:15am and 12:00pm.
-Presented by Richard Warburton, the Artistic Director of Theatre in the Mill, our own on-campus theatre and a group of our students, the talk is always an entertaining, informative start to the day.
+Presented by Richard Warburton, the Artistic Director of Theatre in the Mill, our own on-campus theatre and a group of our students, the talk is always an entertaining and informative start to the day.

 Friday/Saturday afternoon and evening